sanukag/ai-maintenance-assistant/docs/visual-document-understanding.md

 The visual-analysis stage adds that missing maintenance context as traceable text before chunking and embedding.

-Visual analysis is opt-in.
-Original files remain in local storage, but a rendered image of each PDF page or an uploaded PNG/JPEG document is sent to the configured provider.
-The initial provider uses OpenAI's Responses API with schema-constrained output and `store: false`.
+Visual analysis is enabled when an OpenAI API key is available.
+Original files remain in local storage, but a rendered image of each PDF page or an uploaded PNG/JPEG document is sent to OpenAI.
+The integration uses the Responses API with schema-constrained output and `store: false`.

 ## Processing flow